-My current work is in systems using mathematical algorithms
+My current work is in mathematical algorithms

-for large data sets, Big Data analytics.
+for analysis of large data sets, Big Data analytics,

-My current interest is in Big Data.
+My current interest is in Big Data analytics.

 The 'soft' applicatons of Data Science, like advertising, are well established.

+interconnected computers and physical systems in a critical setting.
 In decision systems, the loop is closed through an operator.